Privacy Policy

 We use Google Tag Manager.
 The provider is Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland.

 Google Tag Manager is a tool that allows us to integrate tracking or statistics tools and other technologies on our website.
 Google Tag Manager itself does not create any user profiles, does not store cookies and does not perform any independent analyses.
-It is used solely for the management and playback of the tools integrated via it.
+It is used solely for the administration and playback of the tools integrated via it.
 However, Google Tag Manager does collect your IP address, which may also be transferred to Google's parent company in the United States.

 The use of Google Tag Manager is based on Art.
 6 para.
 1 lit. f GDPR.